Doth His Shadow Burden Your Dreams with Horrible Fears?

 To our hardened 21st-century hearts, who have witnessed the influence that this film has had on so many subsequent horror films, Nosferatu might not seem all that scary.
 But imagine: this was one of the first horror films ever made.
 No one had ever seen a creature like this on film.
 The storytelling and effects were groundbreaking technical achievements at the time.

 Director Robert Eggers is the latest to tackle Nosferatu.
-What can we expect from the 2024 version of the film?
-In a recent Vanity Fair article, Eggers mentioned that he has been fascinated by Nosferatu since he was a child.
+In a Vanity Fair article, Eggers mentioned that he has been fascinated by Nosferatu since he was a child.
 As a young adult, he starred in a play version that he and a friend created.
 The original film has been on his mind for a very long time.

 “All of my films deal with folktales, fairy tales, mythological and supernatural stuff...
 It's easier for the audience to go along with it if the world feels grounded instead of stylized and artificial....”